 |Probability of hitting an inside straight draw on the turn or river||5-1||17%|

-The odds and Percent are the chances on the turn and river together.
-I you instead which to know what it is for turn or river, just divide the odds or Percent with two.
+The odds and percent are the chances on the turn and river together.
+I you instead know which it is for turn or river, just divide the odds or Percent with two.
 It will be a little more on the river if the draw wasn't hit, because the outs left in the deck are more in relation to the others when was the case before the turn.

 |A-A to win against average hand||85%|

 |J-J to win against average hand||78%|

 |4-4 to win against average hand||59%|